Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: The Dynamic Control Algorithm

-Let $V\geq0$ be a non-negative parameter that we shall use to affect proximity to the optimal solution (with a tradeoff in convergence times and average queue congestion, as shown below).
-For pure feasibility problems, we set $V = 0$.
-As in \cite{now} \cite{neely-energy-it} for the case of single-slot problems, our strategy in this variable slot scenario is, upon every renewal event, to take control actions that minimize the following ``drift-plus-penalty'' expression:
+Let $V\geq0$ be a non-negative parameter that we use to affect proximity to the optimal solution.
+Our dynamic algorithm initializes all virtual and actual queue states to 0, and designates $t_0=0$ as the start of the first renewal frame.
+Then: \begin{itemize} \item For each frame $r \in \{0, 1, 2, \ldots\}$, observe the vector of virtual and actual queues $\bv{\Theta}(t_r)$ and implement a policy over the course of the frame to minimize the following ``drift-plus-penalty'' expression: